Welcome to Croydon SDA Church

 Children and youth

-If you have a child with special needs, we want you to know that we take very seriously what he/she experience on a Sabbath morning.
-We have special needs coordinators who are specifically trained to work with children with special needs.
-Their role is to provide your child with what ever support or assistance your child might need so that he/she is able to take part in the lessons and activities.
+If you or you have a child with special needs, we want you to know that we take your experience very seriously.
+We have special needs coordinators who are specifically trained to work with special needs.
+Their role is to provide what ever support or assistance you might need so that you/he/she is able to take part in the lessons and activities.

 On some special days we provide lunch and we encourage guests to stay.
 This is a great way to quickly get familiar with our church family and get answers to any questions you may have in a less formal setting.